Deep Networks and the Multiple Manifold Problem: Key Proof Elements

 Showing that terms of the form $\ip{\feature{\ell}{\vx}{}}{\feature{\ell}{\vx'}{}}$ concentrate in the linear regime gives rise to additional challenges.
 Here we exploit an essential difference between the concentration properties of the angles between features $\fangle{\ell} = \angle(\feature{\ell}{\vx}{}, \feature{\ell}{\vx'}{})$ relative to those of the correlation process $\ip{\feature{\ell}{\vx}{}}{\feature{\ell}{\vx'}{}}$ studied in prior works on concentration of $\ntk$: when $\fangle{\ell-1} = 0$, we have that $\fangle{\ell} = 0$ \textit{deterministically}, whereas the correlation process behaves like a subexponential random variable with small but nonzero deviations.
-Together with smoothness, this clamping phenomenon exhibited by the angle evolution process enables us to show concentration of the angle at layer $\ell$ around the function $\ivphi{\ell}(\fangle{0})$, which is no larger than a constant multiple of $\ell\inv$.
-As a consequence, the angles between features contract as one moves up the network.
-The contraction of angles has strong consequences for both concentration of the network and construction of certificates (\cref{sec:circles}): the critical rate of contraction of the angles allows us to control the residual $R(\vx, \vx')$ appearing in the backward features \Cref{eq:beta_martingale}; it gives the invariant kernel $\ntka$ its sharpness at zero and localization properties, both of which increase as the depth is increased; and it allows us to show that the initial network function $f_{\vtheta_0}$ approaches a constant function on $\manifold$ as the depth is increased, provided the width is sufficiently large.
+Together with smoothness, this clamping phenomenon allows us to show concentration of the angle at layer $\ell$ around the function $\ivphi{\ell}(\fangle{0})$, which is no larger than a constant multiple of $\ell\inv$.
+This contraction of the angles with depth is the key to establishing \Cref{thm:uniform}; in addition, it gives the invariant kernel $\ntka$ (see \Cref{fig:main_width}) its sharpness at zero and localization properties, both of which increase as the depth is increased and which we exploit in the proof of \Cref{prop:cert_circles}.
 We provide full details of our approach in \cref{app:concentration,app:angles_1step}.